ardensentak/CPE322/Labs/Lab5/README.md

 ---
 ## Summary:
 In this lab I learned how to use paho-mqtt to publish messages from the terminal and how to subscribe one terminal to another.

+---
+Author: Arden Sentak </br>
+I pledge my honor that I have abided by the Stevens Honor System.